Transgender, gender expansive, non-binary Veterans’ guide to navigating Minneapolis VA

-According to VHA Directive 1341, Providing Health Care for Transgender and Intersex Veterans, “It is VHA policy that staff provide clinically appropriate, comprehensive, Veteran-centered care with respect and dignity to enrolled or otherwise eligible transgender and intersex Veterans, including but not limited to hormonal therapy, mental health care, preoperative evaluation, and medically necessary post operative and long-term care following gender confirming/affirming surgery.
+According to VHA Directive 1341 Providing Health Care for Transgender and Intersex Veterans, “It is VHA policy that staff provide clinically appropriate, comprehensive, Veteran-centered care with respect and dignity to enrolled or otherwise eligible transgender and intersex Veterans, including but not limited to hormonal therapy, mental health care, preoperative evaluation, and medically necessary post-operative and long-term care following gender confirming/affirming surgery.
 It is VHA policy that Veterans must be addressed based upon their self-identified gender identity; the use of Veteran’s preferred name and pronoun is required.

-Our LGBTQ Veteran care coordinators are fully equipped to support you.
+Our LGBTQ+ Veteran care coordinators are fully equipped to support you.

 The following services and treatment options available at Minneapolis VA medical center.

 Though not a requirement, psychotherapy is recommended for individuals exploring gender identity and/or pursuing transition.
 Psychotherapy can provide a setting in which individuals can explore options for gender identity and expression and navigate challenges (e.g., coming out, finding safe spaces, building community).
 Psychotherapy can also address mental health symptoms that may impede progress toward gender-related goals.
-To request individual therapy support and you are not already connected to the mental health service line, call Mental Health Intake at 612-467-1921.
+To request individual therapy support if you are not already connected to the mental health service line, call Mental Health Intake at 612-467-1921.
 If you are already seeing a mental health provider and want to actively incorporate gender identity into your care, you are encouraged to come out to your provider.

 Transition can affect partnerships and families too.
 Couples therapy is available to help navigate changes related to transition.
 If you already have a mental health treatment coordinator, ask them to refer you to couples therapy.
-If you do not have a mental health treatment coordinator you will first need to get connected with mental health services by calling Mental Health Intake at 612-467-1921 and after an initial intake appointment, ask for a referral for couples services.
+If you do not have a mental health treatment coordinator you will first need to get connected with mental health services by calling Mental Health Intake at 612-467-1921, and after an initial intake appointment ask for a referral for couples services.

 Letters in support of gender-affirming surgery